SampathVedantam/Learning-guide/README.md

 # Learning-guide
-A complete guide about the research and understandings
+A complete guide about the machine learning research and understandings